Christianalamassi/PPFive/README.md

 ## Dataset Content
-* This dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data) and it contains info about Heart Failure Prediction.
+* This dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data) and it contains info about healthy Cherry leaves and powdery_mildew.
+* The dataset contains 2104 images of healthy Cherry leaves and powdery mildew.

 ## Business Requirements
-* The client is interested in
+* The client is interested in conducting a study to distinguish between healthy leaves or moldy leaves.
-* The client is interested in
+* The client is interested in knowing whether a given leaf contains mold or not.

 ## Hypothesis and how to validate?